ssrg-vt/n3350_pacman/README.md

 - There are two possible methods used for creating UEFI executable (gnu-efi or Intel's Tianocore edk2)
 - I am listing the tutorials [references] to setup a "Hello World" program before proceeding to more complex u-code patches.
 - In these experiments we use gnu-efi packages (over TianoCore EDKII) for **.efi** program development.
 - Baseline package version is used from sourceforge:**gnu-efi.3.0.14**.
-Use _$ git clone https://git.code.sf.net/p/gnu-efi/code gnu-efi_
 - Some differences in api/syntax has been observed, if different versions of gnu-efi are used (or tianocoreEDKII baseline used).
 These differences are captured in detail in tutorials[references] as UEFI framework allows firmware developers flexibility to write macros/APIs.

 3. **Achieving Goldmont Unlock**